usnistgov/ARIAC/docs/competition/trials.rst

 - The :yamlname:`bins` field can have 8 different :yamlname:`binX` subfields where :yamlname:`X` is the bin number.
 The bin numbers range from 1 to 8.

     - Each bin has 9 slots.
-The slots are numbered from 1 to 9 (see the [Environment](environment.md) page for more information on bin slots).
+The slots are numbered from 1 to 9 (see :doc:`environment.md`  for more information on bin slots).
     - The :yamlname:`type` field describes the part type in a bin.
 There can be multiple parts of different types in a bin and multiple parts of the same type.
 In :numref:`parts-in-bins`, there are 3 pumps and 2 batteries in :yamlname:`bin1` and 6 purple regulators in :yamlname:`bin3`.
 The way part locations are defined in :yamlname:`bin3` allows for the same part type and color with different orientations and flipped states to be placed in the same bin.
     - The :yamlname:`color` field describes the part color in a bin.
     - The :yamlname:`slots` field describes the slots in a bin where the part can be found. - The :yamlname:`rotation` field describes the rotation of the part in a bin.